 Willow acknowledged the approach of late afternoon.
 Not long from now, the shimmering light of sunset would glisten and whisper among the canopy tops of their non-sentient brethren.
 And whatever this Sanctuary Seed might be, whatever timeworn secrets The Compendium of Tree held onto so tightly, Willow had no recourse but to accept that this day would part with no answer.

 And so, she set about fluffing pillows in the Roundhouse while Sap sat softly brooding and watching her.
 He too knew not what to say or do.
 And then, both Tree children heard as if one hundred Tree gasps erupt in unison throughout the courtyard.
-Or perhaps it was more of a feeling than a sound.
+Or perhaps it was more of a feeling than a discernable sound.
 The children darted to the door, then opened it ever so slowly, peering out at a sight they had scarcely allowed themselves to imagine coming into being.

 “Hello,” said a small voice, one that was confident yet tremulous, pragmatic and yet, in awe.
 “My name is Ardith Greenwood.
 This is my father, Samuel.
 We have come to see Sap and Willow.
 And to tell you Trees that we wish you no harm, and that we may have a means to help you.”

 The Tree People knew not what to do.
-Never had they seen uprights not of their kind.
+Never had they seen uprights not of their own kind.

 Missus Branchwell, who usually would have retired to the Roundhouse by now, but had sensed something of import would soon be afoot, moved closer to the visitors.
 “Who, or rather what are you two?”